 2. Bring plenty of light layers

-3. Use the ice hotel toilet before bed
+4. Use the ice hotel toilet before bed

-5. But when the visitors go, the bar is all yours
+6. When the visitors go, the bar is all yours

-The Ice Bar is fabulous at Sorrisniva, and the day visitors all agree... making it all the better at the end of the day, when it's just the guests.
-Then you can really appreciate the craftsmanship and artistry that have gone into making such a striking space – and of course the artistry going on behind the bar, as well.
+Most ice and snow hotels also feature an ice bar for enjoying a drink in subzero temperatures, but during the day they are usually busy with tourists.
+Sophie suggests waiting until the end of the day, when it's just the hotel guests.
+"Then you can really appreciate the craftsmanship and artistry that have gone into making such a striking space – and of course the artistry going on behind the bar, as well."

-6. Give the excursions a try
+7. Give the excursions a try

 Thinking of braving a night on ice?
 Explore more ice hotel holidays with Best Served.